MongoDB Tutorial

 • Insert a new document in case there is no document matches the query criteria.

-To perform an upsert, you use the following updateMany() method with the upsert option:
+To perform an upsert, you use the following updateMany() method with the upsert option set to true:

 document.collection.updateMany(query, update, { upsert: true} )

 The upsert field in the third argument is set to false by default.
-If you omit it, the update will just update the documents that match the query .
+This means that if you omit it, the method will only update the documents that match the query.

-Notice that the updateOne() method also allows you to upsert by passing the { upsert: true } to the third argument.
+Notice that the updateOne() method also can upsert with the { upsert: true }.

 MongoDB upsert examples